-- S6/ Worsening of Big Wakam's top-line and margin - S7/ Inability to raise subordinated debt in 2023 - S8/ Cyberattack targeting Big Wakam
+- S6 Worsening of Wakam's top-line and margin • - \$7/ Inability to raise subordinated debt in 2023 • - S8 Cyberattack targeting Wakam •

-The choice of these stress tests resulted from the main risks were approved and amended by Wakam's Audit and Risk Committee
+The choice of these stress tests resulted from the main risks identified by the Technical Director and the Risk Director and were approved and amended by the Audit and Risk Committee.

-Scenarios / (in solvency ratio pts relative to the central scenario) 2023 2024 2025 S6: Worsening of Big Wakam's top-line and margin -10pts -29pts -44pts S7: Inability to raise subordinated debt in 2023 -5pts -10pts -8pts S8: Cyberattack targeting Big Wakam -7pts -18pts -26pts
+Scenarios / (in solvency ratio pts relative o the central scenario) 2023 2024 2025 S6: Worsening of Wakam's top-line and margin -6pts -15pts -30pts S7: Inability to raise subordinated debt in 2023 -12pts -10pts -8pts S8: Cyberattack targeting Wakam -13pts -18pts -25pts

-- For scenarios 6 and 8, which have in common a significant impact on the loss record and/or the technical margin, by the decrease in net income and future profits integrated into prudential equity following the assumption of a decrease in reinsurance commissions, and overall by a decrease in equity greater than the decrease in SCR (scenario 6) or aggravated by an increase in SCR (scenario 8). - For scenario 7, by a decrease in Wakam equity greater than the decrease in market risk SCR.
+- For scenarios 6 and 8, which have in common a significant impact on the loss • record and/or the technical margin, by the decrease in net income and future profits integrated into prudential equity following the assumption of a decrease in reinsurance commissions, and overall by a decrease in equity greater than the decrease in SCR (scenario 6) or aggravated by an increase in SCR (scenario 8). - For scenario 7, by a decrease in Wakam equity greater than the decrease in market risk SCR.